 About Kris Mendoza

-Kris Mendoza is a third year dental student at UCLA and serves as ASDA's 2013-14 District 11 Trustee.
-His all-time favorite TV Show is "Friends" and enjoys water-skiing and playing volleyball on his free time.
+Kris Mendoza is the president of ASDA and a third year dental student at UCLA.
+His all-time favorite TV Show is "Friends" and he enjoys water skiing and playing volleyball in his free time.